 - Dr Waqar Azmi OBE – Chairman of Waterhouse Consulting Group and EU Ambassador of Intercultural Dialogue.

-- Alfred Hitchcock – Chief Constable of Bedfordshire Police and former Deputy Assistant Commissioner, Metropolitan Police Service.
+- Alfred Hitchcock – Chief Constable of Ministry of Defence Police.

-- Brent Sadler – award-winning, internationally recognised Journalist, CNN Correspondent to the Middle East.
+- Brent Sadler – award-winning, internationally recognised Journalist and former CNN Bureau Chief to the Middle East.

 - James Ducker – Northern Football Correspondent of The Times newspaper.